SmellySalami/test/# test.md

 - (1899–1902) Boer War: 7,000 + volunteered to fight in the South African War.
 Over 260 died.
 - (1900) Paardeberg (“Horse Mountain”) and Lillefontein.
 Won and strengthened national pride in Canada.
 - (1914) Germany attacked Belgium and France.
 Britain declared war. **Canadian Expeditionary Force** (later the **Canadian Corps**) had 600,000/8,000,000 Canadians served in the war.
 - (April 1917) Canadian Corps captures **Vimy Ridge**.
-Reputation of “shock troops of the British Empire”. strengthened national pride again.
+Reputation of “shock troops of the British Empire”.
+Came together as a nation.
 April 9 Vimy Day.
 - (1914 to 1920) Ottawa interned over 8,000 former Austro-Hungarian subjects, mainly Ukrainian men, as “enemy aliens” in 24 labour camps across Canada.
 - (1918) General Sir Arthur Currie (Canada’s greatest soldier) + Canadian Corps + French and British Empire troops in the last 100 days including:
   - (August 8, 1918) Battle of Amiens.
 Won.
 Germans call it **the black day of the German Army**